 2. Place all the ingredients in the blender glass and beat until you get a smooth paste.
 Pour the dough into a bowl and let it rest for 1 hour.

-3. Add a splash of oil or a cube of butter to the Mineral B De Buyer Iron Skillet and when it is hot, pour a ladleful of the preparation.
+3. Add a drizzle of oil or a cube of butter to the De Buyer Mineral B Iron Skillet and when hot, add a ladle of the mixture.

-4. When bubbles start to appear, flip the pancake over and continue cooking for a few seconds on the other side.
+4. When bubbles start to appear, turn the pancake over and continue cooking for a few seconds on the other side.

-5. Serve the pancakes with a teaspoon of crème fraîche and sprinkle with grated lemon peel (they are also delicious accompanied by burrata, a quality vice thanks to its great dose of flavor that mixes the aromas of cream and mozzarella).
+5. Serve the pancakes with a teaspoon of crème fraîche and sprinkle with grated lemon peel (they are also delicious accompanied by burrata, a vice if it is quality thanks to its large dose of flavor that mixes the aromas of cream and mozzarella).

 Grades